mamolas/tghooks/README.md

 ## ⚙️ Configuration

+1. Get API credentials from https://my.telegram.org
-1. Create `config.json` with your settings:
+Replace API_ID, API_HASH, and PHONE_NUMBER in the `config.json` with your settings:

 ```json
 {
   "MT5_INSTANCE": {